qiweiyang2018/Reinforcement-learning-Arm-Manipulation/README.md

 2. Defining the correct collision/touch.
 This directly determines the reward that the agent will receive.

 3. A DQN agent has to created as the controller.
 It controls the velocity and position of arms.

+### How does Deep Q-learning Network work in this project?

+How image data is used in this project?
+For reinforcement learning algorithms, state-action pair is required.
+Camera image in this project serves as state.
+It records each frame of images as one single state, along with the reward and action, in a buffer.
+After the size of the buffer reaches a certain length, in our project 10,000.
+The stored data in the buffer are shuffled and random sampled to train the DQN.
+In this way, sequential control problem is converted to CNN, or prediction problem.
+After enough training, for each image, a proper action (which is a series of controls about the joints) followed by an (or approximate) optimal policy will be generated.

+After running the training algorithm for a while, we choose a random selection from all the experiences gathered so far and create an average update for neural network weights which maximizes Q-values (rewards) for all actions taken during those experiences.
+This way we can teach our neural network to do increase and decrease position at the same time.
+Since very early experiences of moving the arm to target are not important—because they come from a time where our agent was less experienced, or even a beginner—we only keep track of a fixed number of past experiences and forget the rest.
+This process is termed experience replay.

+Target Q network.

+Rather than updating Q function/value every step, a temporary Q network is used instead.
+For each training epoch, the temporary Q network is updated to make sure the smooth training process, and then assign the trained temporary Q network to replace the actual Q function.

 ### Reward System Implementation: